 The student already has both of the concepts from their community.
 Information stored in student memory, then represented verbally, visually, text, and others form of conception.
 Information held by students, some stored in the long-term memory.
-Consequently, it will be difficult to change the information that has entered into long-term memory.
+Consequently, it will be information that has entered into long-term memory.